dmlc/xgboost/java/README.md

 ## build native library

-for windows: open the xgboost.sln in windows folder, you will found the xgboostjavawrapper project, you should do the following steps to build wrapper library:
+for windows: open the xgboost.sln in "../windows" folder, you will found the xgboostjavawrapper project, you should do the following steps to build wrapper library:
  * Select x64/win32 and Release in build
  * (if you have setted `JAVA_HOME` properly in windows environment variables, escape this step) right click on xgboostjavawrapper project -> choose "Properties" -> click on "C/C++" in the window -> change the "Additional Include Directories" to fit your jdk install path.
  * rebuild all
- * move the dll "xgboostjavawrapper.dll" to "xgboost4j/src/main/resources/lib/"(you may need to create this folder if necessary.)
+ * double click "create_wrap.bat" to set library to proper place

 for linux:
  * make sure you have installed jdk and `JAVA_HOME` has been setted properly